 Then I remembered how when I wear a specific taco shirt around town I get an insane amount of attention from females.
 It’s really strange but it makes sense since tacos are an aphrodisiac, right?

 Time for validation experiment numero dos.
-(This is a Monthly1k tactic that people successfully use ALL of the time.)
 I texted some friends and called others and asked, “Yo, you know that taco shirt I wear?
 Would you want one?”

 Here are the responses I got:

 “Show me the TACOS!”

 Next, I posted a picture of me in the shirt on Facebook and posted a price of $25/shirt.

 After I got 15 orders via PayPal (no ecommerce, no website — people just sent me the money) I closed off sales and started looking for a manufacturer.